 The horse is synonymous with Ireland and especially County Kildare which is known as the Thoroughbred County.
-County Kildare has The Irish National Stud & Gardens, three racecourses, the Curragh Plains, RACE Academy and the Bloodstock Agency.
+County Kildare has The Irish National Stud & Gardens, three racecourses, the Curragh Plains, RACE Academy, and the Bloodstock Agency.

-Beginning in the early 1900s, the stud has produced some of the finest racehorses in Europe and to this day, it is still one of the top breeding farms.
+Beginning in the early 1900s, the stud has produced some of the finest racehorses in Europe, and to this day, it is still one of the top breeding farms.

-Irish National Stud was formally established by incorporation on 11 April 1946 under the National Stud Act, 1945 and is owned by the Irish Government.
+Irish National Stud was formally established by incorporation on 11 April 1946 under the National Stud Act, of 1945, and is owned by the Irish Government.

 The Irish National Stud venue is vast, spanning over 800 acres of Kildare’s finest land.

-Visitors can see mares and foals, stallions and retired equine stars like Faugheen & Beef or Salmon on the stud’s ‘Living Legend’s’ home.
-Other attractions on-site include lakeside walks, a ‘fairy trail’ for kids and the Irish Horse Museum, a celebration of championship horses and the history of horse racing.
-There is also a play area, located near St. Fiachra’s Garden and caters for children of all ages.
+Visitors can see mares and foals, stallions, and retired equine stars like Faugheen & Beef or Salmon on the stud’s ‘Living Legend’s’ home.
+Other attractions on-site include lakeside walks, a ‘fairy trail’ for kids, and the Irish Horse Museum, a celebration of championship horses and the history of horse racing.
+There is also a play area, located near St. Fiachra’s Garden which caters to children of all ages.

-And a great day out deserves a great meal, which you can enjoying in The Japanese Gardens Restaurant.
-The bright restaurant is pleasantly decorated with oil table cloths, cream chairs and large windows overlooking the Japanese gardens.
+And a great day out deserves a great meal, which you can enjoy in The Japanese Gardens Restaurant.
+The bright restaurant is pleasantly decorated with oil tablecloths, cream chairs, and large windows overlooking the Japanese gardens.

-The entry ticket price for Irish National Stud & Gardens is: Adults, €11.00; Children (Under 16), €6.00; Children (Under 3), Free; Seniors, €9.00; Students, €9.00. (includes entry to the Japanese Gardens, the Horse Museum, St. Fiachra’s Garden and a tour of the Stud).
+The entry ticket price for Irish National Stud & Gardens is Adults, €11.00; Children (Under 16), €6.00; Children (Under 3), Free; people older than 70, €9.00; Students, €9.00. (includes entry to the Japanese Gardens, the Horse Museum, St. Fiachra’s Garden, and a tour of the Stud).
 Daily guided tours of the stud last approximately 45 minutes.
 Free Car Parking.

 For more information visit: irishnationalstud.ie

-On the grounds of the Irish National Stud are also located the riuns of Black Abbey.
+On the grounds of the Irish National Stud are also located the ruins of Black Abbey.
 The Black Abbey was founded in 1212 in Tully by the Knights Hospitaller of St. John of Jerusalem – now known as the Knights of Malta.

-Below my photos taken in April 2022.
+Below are photos I took in April 2022.